 In Russia, investments in sustainability focus on reducing carbon emissions, in addition to water and energy efficiency.
 Five stadiums have been awarded the Breeam (Building Research Establishment Environmental Assessment Method) certification since January.
 By the end of the event, every stadium will be certified.
 The assessment takes into account the environmental building standard, energy efficiency measures including metal halide lamps, LED lighting with motion detectors and rainwater harvesting and reuse systems.

-According to FIFA, construction of the 12 stadiums and the temporary facilities of the Fan Fests - events by the host city that gather fans to watch the matches on a big screen - produced around 92,000 tons of CO².
+According to FIFA, construction of the 12 stadiums and the temporary facilities of the Fan Fests – events by the host city gather fans to watch the matches on a big screen – produced around 92,000 tons of CO².
 The entity is concerned with making the investments on financial, human and environmental resources useful: in their Sustainable Stadium Policy, FIFA has demanded the presentation of projects for the future uses of the facilities.
-The goal is that installations do not become "white elephants".
+The goal is that installations do not become “white elephants”.

 Still, the World Cup organization faces criticism about its sustainable policy.
 Environmentalists point out that they lacked care in choosing the sites for the arenas.
-The most mentioned example is the stadium of the city of Kaliningrad, built on a delta river area which is also a fountain for birds.
-"If Russia were careful about protecting the environment, the region could become a reserve or a national park within the city," environmentalist Alexandra Korolyova told ABC.
+The most mentioned example is the stadium in the city of Kaliningrad, built on a delta river area which is also a fountain for birds.
+“If Russia were careful about protecting the environment, the region could become a reserve or a national park within the city,” environmentalist Alexandra Korolyova told ABC.